eballo/catalunya-gmap/README.md

 #### Configuration

-add a .env file and setup your google api key
+add a .env file and setup your google api key and the other required env variables.
+Check the `.env.sample` for more information, and create the following files:
 .env (local)
 .env.production (production)